uds-psl/coq-library-complexity/README.md

 --->
 ### Building from source

-This library depends on the Coq Library of Undecidability Proofs](https://github.com/uds-psl/coq-library-undecidability), and tehre are two ways to install that dependency:
+This library depends on the [Coq Library of Undecidability Proofs](https://github.com/uds-psl/coq-library-undecidability), and tehre are two ways to install that dependency:

 Either, initialize the submodule of this git repository and install the library there using `make depsopam`.
 This only compiles the files actually needed by the complexity library.

-Or use the `make depsopam` to install them using opam, which pins the undecidability library to a speciffic git hash.
+Or use the `make depsopam` to install them using opam, which pins the undecidability library to a specific git hash.

 Then, the [Coq Library of Undecidability Proofs](https://github.com/uds-psl/coq-library-undecidability)is included as a submodule in `./coq-library-undecidability`.